Using the Training View

 Review the output

-After training, the view updates with the classification results for the newly trained classifier.
+After training, the viewer updates with the classification results for the selected model.